mikulgohil/ext/ProjectDetail.md

 1. **API Key Issues**
    - If you encounter authentication errors, verify your API key is correct
-   - Ensure your OpenAI account has access to the GPT-4 Vision model
+   - Ensure your Anthropic account has access to the Claude model
-   - Check your billing status on the OpenAI platform
+   - Check your billing status on the Anthropic platform

 2. **Generation Failures**
    - If component generation fails, try simplifying your description